Evertras/gopong/README.md

 A simple game of multiplayer Pong in HTML with a Go server backing it.

+Note: the `vendor` folder is checked in intentionally, but in a 'real' project this should be handled better by the build system.
+For this, it's fine.

 ## Running

 `make run` will generate static content into the build and run the server.